-Pre-heat your CVap Thermalizer by pressing Channel 6.
+Pre-heat your CVap Retherm Oven by pressing Channel 6.

 Place can of tomatoes, drained beans and onions in a 2” deep hotel pan.
-Add 1 cup of warm water mixed with the ham base.
+Add one cup of warm water mixed with the ham base.
 Add Italian seasoning, cumin, salt and black pepper.
 Mix well and place pepper rings on top.
-Once it’s pre-heated, place in the CAT509 and cook for 30 minutes.
-Then place in HA4522 Holding Cabinet with a food temperature of 155 degrees and a food texture of +10 degrees until ready to serve.
+Once oven is pre-heated, place in the CAT509 and cook for 30 minutes.
+Then place in HA4522 Holding Cabinet with a food temperature of 155°F degrees and a food texture of +10 degrees until ready to serve.
 Serve students with #8 scoop or ½ spoodle.

 Home Style Version

-Mix all of the ingredients together in a half size aluminum hotel pan and then use a CVap CAC503 Cook and Hold set to 90+9 for 30 minutes on high yield so it will drop into an automatic hold of 150 following the heat cycle to warm.
+Mix all of the ingredients together in a half size aluminum hotel pan and then use a CVap CAC503 Cook & Hold set to 90°F+9 for 30 minutes on high yield so it will drop into an automatic hold of 150°F following the heat cycle to warm.

 Check out this wonderful dish and try it at home.
-Take heart in knowing that schools all over America are serving great dishes like this to your children which have been cooked fresh in Winston Thermalizers and held at just cooked quality in Winston Holding Cabinets with the one and only CVap technology.
+Take heart in knowing that schools all over America are serving great dishes like this to your children, which have been cooked fresh in Winston Retherm Ovens and held at just-cooked quality in Winston Holding Cabinets, with the one and only CVap technology.